By Kelsey Fox

 30. Sophie Wilson

-British computer scientist Sophie Wilson is best known for designing the Acorn Micro-Computer, the first computer sold by Acorn Computers, Ltd. in 1978.
-Three years later, Wilson extended Acorn Atom’s BASIC programming language, which enabled the company to win the business of the British Broadcasting Corporation (BBC) for its ambitious computer education project.
-In 2011, Maximum PC named Wilson the 8th “most important [woman] in tech history,” and in 2013, she was elected as a fellow to the prestigious Royal Society.
-Wilson is currently the Director of IC Design at Broadcom in Cambridge, England.
+British computer scientist Sophie Wilson designed the Acorn Micro-Computer.
+This computer sold by Acorn Computers, Ltd. in 1978.
+Three years later, Wilson extended Acorn Atom’s BASIC programming language.
+It enabled the company to win the business of the British Broadcasting Corporation (BBC) for its ambitious computer education project.

 29. Niklaus Wirth